Summary: Tax Deductions and Tax Credits

 Generally speaking, tax credits tend to be more valuable at tax time when compared to deductions, and that’s because of the dollar-for-dollar reduction.
 To put this into perspective, here is a simplified example:

 Let’s say a credit and a deduction are both valued at $2,000 and that your tax liability is $6,000.
 With the $2,000 tax credit, your tax bill is reduced by $2,000.
 With a tax deduction, it lowers your taxable income.
-So, if you’re in the 26% tax bracket, that $2,000 deduction takes $520 off of your taxable income (not your tax bill!).
+So, if you’re in the 26% tax bracket, that $2,000 deduction takes $520 off of your total taxable income (not your tax bill!).

 To read more articles in our personal finance category, click here!
 For a full list of available Canadian tax deductions and tax credits, check out the Government of Canada resource here.